An instance of the BrandZ functionality, which provides non-global zones that contain non-native operating environments used for running applications.

 See resource pool.

 A disjoint grouping of CPUs.
 Each processor set can contain zero or more processors.
 A processor set is represented in the resource pools configuration as a resource element.
-Configured using the pset resource pool element.
+Also referred to as a pset.

 The size of the resident set.
 The resident set is the set of pages that are resident in physical memory.